gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 {{% figure src="_assets/peak-pcan-usb-photo.jpg" width="400px" caption="Product photo of the PEAK PCAN-USB USB to CAN bus dongle[^peak-pcan-usb]." %}}

-## CAN-FD
+## CAN FD

-CAN-FD stands for _CAN with flexible data-rate_.
-CAN-FD is an extension of the classic CAN2.0 protocol, started in 2011 by Bosch.
+CAN FD stands for _CAN with flexible data-rate_.
+CAN FD is an extension of the classic CAN2.0 protocol, started in 2011 by Bosch.
 The physical layer is kept the same (voltage levels and signalling), but the packet structure is changed.
 Some of the big improvements over CAN2.0 is the increase in the maximum data size per packet from 8 bytes to 64 bytes[^cia-can-fd-basic-idea], and the ability to increase the bitrate 8-fold during the data transfer (which means a data transfer rate of up to 8Mbit/s!).
 The bit rate returns to normal during the second arbitration phase.[^st-micro-an5348-fdcan-peripheral].
 Both of these serve to increase the bandwidth of the CAN bus.

+With the introduction of CAN FD, the original CAN protocol is referred to as Classical CAN.

 The speed is only increased once arbitration is complete.
 This is because multiple nodes on the bus need to be synchronized during the arbitration phase.
 Once arbitration is complete, no synchronization is needed and thus data can be sent safely at a higher speed[^cia-can-fd-basic-idea].

 ### Frame Structure

+As with Classic CAN, CAN FD supports two different frame formats for the arbitration phase[^kvaser-can-fd-tutorial]:

+* FBFF: FD Base Frame Format - CAN FD with an 11-bit ID.
+* FEFF: FD Extended Frame Format - CAN FD with a 29-bit ID.

 Below is the arbitration and control field frame structure for a FEFF frame (29-bit ID).
 The black outline shows whether certain bits are dominant (d), recessive (r) or can be either.